 Your unit will need some regular maintenance, outside of the monthly pre-filter change.
 Since the unit’s job is to extract impurities from the air, occasionally what has been collected has to be cleaned out.
 Such maintenance is usually needed every six months, although your environment might need it as frequently as four months, or only once a year.
 It is a more detailed process which involves changing of all the filters and cleaning the unit inside and out.

 Customers who have the maintenance personnel available, or another reliable local source, just follow the instructions below to take care of the unit’s routine maintenance.
 The parts and filters required are available on our parts & maintenance items page.

-If you are within our service area (within 200 miles of the Chicago area), the same Atmospure staff that rebuilds and routinely repairs units can come out and service your unit as well.
+If you are within our service area (within 200 miles of the Chicago area), the same Atmospure staff that rebuilds and routinely repairs units can come out and service your unit as well, there won’t be additional fees if your unit is covered by your home warranty program(get more info).
 Because of our product knowledge and how well prepared we are withe anything your unit needs, you will find our pricing to be lower than any, and you will love our speed and ability to get your unit running at its best.
 Take a look at our service map.
 Even if you are a bit outside of it, give us a call.
 We may be able to get out there for a visit.
 Upon completion of full service, the Atmospure representative will leave the customer an ample supply of pre-cut pre-filters to last until your next routine maintenance is due.